 The recipient of many awards, Chihuly holds twelve honorary doctorates and two fellowships from the National Endowment for the Arts.
 His works are held in the permanent collections of over 200 museums worldwide, including the Metropolitan Museum of Art and the Whitney Museum of American Art in New York, the National Museum of Modern Art in Tokyo and the Victoria and Albert Museum in London.
 Among his private collectors are Hillary Clinton and Sir Elton John.

 Since 1967 Chihuly has exhibited internationally, from Brazil to New Zealand and from Iceland to Japan.
-During the past decade, 99 organisations around the world have presented his artworks for the enjoyment of more than 12 million people.
-Venues in 2011–2012 included Tacoma Art Museum, Washington; the Museum of Fine Arts, Boston, Massachusetts; Fort Collins Museum of Art, Colorado; Oklahoma City Museum of Art; Sandra Ainsley Gallery, Toronto, Canada; Virginia Museum of Fine Arts, Richmond, Virginia; and his inaugural exhibition at Halcyon Gallery, London, which attracted over 70,000 visitors.
+During the past decade, over 99 organisations around the world have presented his artworks for the enjoyment of more than 12 million people.
+Venues in 2011–2012 included Tacoma Art Museum, Washington; the Museum of Fine Arts, Boston, Massachusetts; Fort Collins Museum of Art, Colorado; Oklahoma City Museum of Art; Virginia Museum of Fine Arts, Richmond, Virginia; and his inaugural exhibition at Halcyon Gallery, London, which attracted over 70,000 visitors.
 In the build-up to the London 2012 Olympic Games, a monumental new outdoor sculpture commissioned by the gallery, Torchlight Chandelier, was installed on Park Lane.

-An exhibition and art garden devoted entirely to Chihuly’s work, constructed at the Seattle Center in Washington State, was opened in May 2012 to coincide with the fiftieth anniversary of the 1962 World’s Fair.
-It is conceived on a grand scale, with monumental outdoor installations of his signature Chandeliers, Towers and Reeds, a sizable exhibition hall and a glasshouse of some 400 square metres displaying an immense suspended sculpture of around 2,000 elements in shades of oxblood red, orange, amber and citron yellow.
+Chihuly Garden and Glass, a long term exhibition devoted entirely to Chihuly’s work, was opened at the Seattle Center in May 2012 to coincide with the fiftieth anniversary of the 1962 World’s Fair.
+It is conceived on a grand scale, with monumental outdoor installations of his signature ‘Chandeliers’, ‘Towers’ and ‘Reeds’, a sizable exhibition hall and a bespoke glasshouse of some 400 square metres displaying an immense suspended sculpture of around 2,000 elements in shades of oxblood red, orange, amber and citron yellow.